Battle of Izium: Civilian casualties

-Mass graves with more than 440 bodies were found after the Russians were driven out of the town.
+Mass graves with more than 440 bodies were found after the Russians were driven out of the city.

-In late November, a phone call from a Russian soldier in the 27th Separate Guards Motor Rifle Brigade discussing killing of Izium's citizens during the September retreat was leaked.
+In late November 2022, a phone call from a Russian soldier in the 27th Separate Guards Motor Rifle Brigade discussing killing of Izium's citizens during the September retreat was leaked.
 The soldier detailed a secondhand account of where his commanding officer Colonel Sergey Igorevich Safonov and another officer had stabbed an elderly Ukrainian woman and shot her husband respectively, killing both.